 I am the Raphael Morrison Dorman Memorial Postdoctoral Fellow in Harvard University's Weatherhead Scholars Program.
 I receive my Ph.D. in Government from Harvard University in November 2020.
 I received my B.A. in Middle East Studies and Arabic, with a minor in Modern Hebrew, from Brigham Young University in 2013.

-I study the psychology of intergroup relations and conflict, with a focus on interventions intended to improve intergroup relations.
+I study intragroup atttiudes and norms in situations of conflict, with a particular focus on Israel and Palestine.
+I address questions such as: How do members of ethnic groups form attitudes and develop ingroup norms toward others, and how can we change those attitudes and norms to improve intergroup relations?
 I also study the role of social media, misinformation, and conspiracy theories in the Middle East.
-In both of these research agendas, I use a diverse set of methodological approaches, including lab and survey experiments, natural experiments, computational textual analysis, and large-scale textual data collection.
+In both of these research agendas, I use a diverse set of methodological approaches, including lab and survey experiments, natural experiments, and computational textual analysis.

 Please do not hesitate to contact me about my work: firstname.lastname@example.org.